AerinNight/ManagerSpecials/README.md

 * Android Studio 3.4
 * Android API 28

-If your Android Studio installation is up to date, these requirements should match what you already have installed.
-Older versions of Android Studio, Kotlin, and Gradle will likely work, though you'll need to edit the build.gradle files to get your project to compile.
+If your Android Studio installation is up to date as of April 2019, these requirements should match what you already have installed.
+Older or newer versions of Android Studio, Kotlin, and Gradle will likely work, though you may need to edit the build.gradle files to get your project to compile.

 ## Project Setup